dabapps/django-zen-queries/README.md

 The `queries_disabled` context manager here does one very simple thing: it stops any code inside it from running database queries.
 At all.
 If they try to run a query, the application will raise a `QueriesDisabledError` exception and blow up.

 That's _almost_ enough to give us what we need, but not quite.
-As any Django developer will know, the code above will _always_ raise a `QueriesDisabledError`, because the queryset (`Pizza.objects.all()`) is _lazy_.
+The code above will _always_ raise a `QueriesDisabledError`, because the queryset (`Pizza.objects.all()`) is _lazy_.
 The database query doesn't actually get run until the queryset is iterated - which happens in the template!
 So, `django-zen-queries` provides a tiny helper function, `fetch`, which forces evaluation of a queryset:

 ```python
 def menu(request):